We Inspire New Tastes!

 Method

-- Add rest of ingredients, simmer, correct seasoning
+• Add rest of the ingredients, simmer, correct seasoning

 Chef Varun Gulati